Publish a Public Notice: How to Avoid Mistakes

 You need to choose a newspaper that is recognized by local law as a suitable outlet for publishing legal notices.
 This newspaper must have the appropriate circulation in the jurisdiction where the matter is relevant.

 Tip: Look for newspapers that offer digital submissions as well.
-For more details on online options, see Where Can I Submit Public Notices Online.
+For more details on online options, see How to Find the Right Newspaper for Your Public Notice.

 Step Three: Draft your public notice